What Does it Take to Be a Manufactured Building and Mobile Home Installer?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Job Outlook for Manufactured Building and Mobile Home Installers
+Are There Job Opportunities for Manufactured Building and Mobile Home Installers?

-In the United States, there were 4,300 jobs for Manufactured Building and Mobile Home Installer in 2016.
+In 2016, there was an estimated number of 4,300 jobs in the United States for Manufactured Building and Mobile Home Installer.
 There is little to no growth in job opportunities for Manufactured Building and Mobile Home Installer.
-Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Manufactured Building & Mobile Home Installer are Washington, Alabama, and Georgia.
 Watch out if you plan on working in Maine, Missouri, or South Dakota.
 These states have the worst job growth for this type of profession.